chadwhitacre/openpath/2024/oss-stewards-as-software-restaurants/index.md

 Macintoshes.
 For homework, we scribbled top-down designs and Pascal snippets on paper.
 Some we typed in the next day.

-My mom, a math teacher in a different district, drove me to CompUSA at Parkway Center Mall and plunked $124.99 plus tax for a shrink-wrapped box with Borland Turbo Pascal on probably half a dozen 3½" floppies to install on our Gateway 2000.
+A few weeks in, my mom (a math teacher in a different district) drove me to CompUSA at Parkway Center Mall and plunked $124.99 plus tax for a shrink-wrapped box with Borland Turbo Pascal on probably half a dozen 3½" floppies to install on our Gateway 2000.
 We [ate at Chi-Chi’s](https://www.reddit.com/r/pittsburgh/comments/16ufhkw/who_remembers_shopping_at_compusa_and_then/) and I got fried ice cream but not